How to Get Involved

 228-875-5912

 GSMFC manages species from 0-3 nautical miles off the coasts of Louisiana, Mississippi, and Alabama, and 0-9 nautical miles off Texas and the west coast of Florida.
-Stocks that have been assessed for the GSMFC can be found here:

 Caribbean Fishery Management Council